 It's a digital version of the army roster for Warhammer 40,000 Crusade.
 It has been designed to suit tracking your Crusade force on your mobile phone using Google Sheets, so the sheets are formatted to be easily navigable on a small screen rather than a PC.
 Because it's a Google Sheet, you can update it on either your computer or your phone, and any changes you make will update across those platforms.

 There is a sheet called 'Order of Battle' that has various automated cells that calculate things like points, supply usage, crusade points, and so on.
-There are then sheets for each unit to store information like their experience, abilities, combat tallies, relics, and so on.
+There is also a template sheet you can copy and then fill out to store information like individual units' experience, abilities, combat tallies, enhancements, and so on.
 When you have entered the details for your individual units, you can use the tick boxes on the Order of Battle sheet to quickly tot up the value of the force you want to use for the next game.

 Why did you make this?

-Because I'm unaware of any resource that does this in a phone-friendly manner.
-Arguably it would be better as an app, but at least with Google Sheets this means you can change it to your liking.
+Originally, because I was unaware of any resource that does this in a phone-friendly manner.
 Once I'd gotten things like the tick boxes working, it seemed silly to have put all that effort in and then not make it available for other people.

 I couldn't have made this without the assistance of Tom (occasional Bunker contributor and actual programmer).
 He pointed me in the direction of the formulas I needed to make this work, and badgered me about keeping the formulas consistent and tidy.
 Regular Bunker author Andy also made some good suggestions for further refinements, and even embarked on a crazed quest to code some scripts that would automate even more stuff, but ultimately they proved too crunchy for poor ol' Google Sheets.

 Thanks also to the other Bunker dwellers, as well as the Independent Characters podcast community who provided excellent feedback.

 First thing's first: click this link to go to the sheet, or click the image below.